Last Updated on

 Kalanggaman Island is a postcard come to life.
 If you’ve ever dreamt of an untouched beach or a tropical paradise, x marks the spot on this secluded oasis.
 The sandbar stretches out far like a natural bridge over the ocean.
 Here you will also find powdery white sand, swaying palm trees and crystal-clear turquoise waters.
 It’s the perfect place for a day of relaxation and snorkeling.

 Swimming with Whale Sharks is one of the most fascinating attractions in the Visayas.
 They reach up to 15 meters in length, have flat heads, wide mouths and long tails.
 You can swim with these beautiful giants in an area called Oslob – just a few hours south of Cebu City.

-While the words Whale and Shark may send some people running for the hills, ‘Whale Sharks” are actually the world’s biggest fish and eat only krills (or small shrimps).
+While the words Whale and Shark may send some people running for the hills, ‘Whale Sharks” is actually the world’s biggest fish and eat only krill (or small shrimp).
 In other words, people are friends, not food.

 5. Visit Boracay, one of the Top Ranked Beaches in the World!

 You may also like: Nine Must-See Stops In Cebu, Philippines